 In the first example, Prince Charles may very well have a strong opinion on homeopathy.
 The fallacy with citing him, however, is that he's not a relevant authority on medical matters.
 It's only because of his esteemed position that his opinion is assumed to carry more weight.
 We have a tendency to listen to authority figures (perceived authorities) so this fallacious argument is put forward frequently.
 It is often used in advertising as the "celebrity endorsement" of a product.

 In the second example, professor Bloggs is a biologist and not a child psychologist or relevant expert in the field.
 The fact that she is highly qualified in one area does not mean that she's therefore an expert in all areas.

 In the third example, Josephson is a Nobel Prize winning physicist.
 As a physicist who studies the paranormal from a physicist's point of view, he may be deemed to be a relevant authority too.
 However, how many other physicists would agree with his conclusion?
 NOTE: it's his status as a Nobel Prize winning physicist that greatly enhances his authoritative status.

-An Appeal to Authority is always fallacious.
+Formally, an Appeal to Authority is always fallacious.
 However, such arguments cannot always be dismissed because in many instances, an appeal to (a relevant, reliable) authority can be a good, reasonable argument – it's often the only position a non-expert can take.

 The strength of an Appeal to Authority's support for a claim needs to be assessed.
 Fortunately there are criteria available which can help to decide whether the appeal is pertinent.